-Helping small restaurants in queens leverage TECH to compete IN A GROWING NEIGHBORHOOD
+Helping small restaurants in NYC leverage TECH to compete IN changing NEIGHBORHOODs

-Progress Playbook teamed up with Greater Jamaica Development Corporation, Goldman Sachs, Con Edison and a host of technology companies to design RESTECH, a bootcamp that trains small restaurants on how to leverage technology to better compete and scale their businesses in a growing neighborhood.
-Restaurant owners selected into the program are paired up with a food photographer to take new product and store shots to rebrand their businesses and then attend a series of technology workshops and one-on-one sessions with experts to integrate new tech tools and strategies, such as point-of-sale (POS) systems, websites, delivery apps, recruiting platforms, social media, and internet marketing into their businesses.
+Progress Playbook teamed up with Greater Jamaica Development Corporation, with financial support from Goldman Sachs and Con Edison to design RESTECH, a bootcamp that trains small restaurants on how to leverage technology to better compete and scale their businesses in a growing neighborhood.
+Restaurant owners were paired up with experts in point-of-sale (POS) systems, websites, delivery apps, recruiting platforms, social media platforms, internet marketing, and food photography to integrate new tools and strategies into their businesses.

-Each business will be visited by Google 360 photographer Jim Ryan, for their 360° video capture
+Eight (8) business were visited by Google for their 360° video capture.

 Connect with us to collaborate and bring customized entrepreneurship and business programming to your organization